 The Derdap National Park (also known as Djerdap and the Iron Gates) became a UNESCO geopark site in 2020.

 The park stretches for 100km alongside the banks of the Danube, beginning at the medieval Golubac Fortress and ending at Novi Sip.
-The scenery is stunning along this route and there are plenty of parking spots for photo opportunities.
+The scenery is stunning along this route, with plenty of parking spots for photo opportunities.

-Make sure you don’t miss the huge 40 metres high rock sculpture of Decebalus built into the opposite side of the gorge, the Romanian side of the Danube.
+Make sure you don’t miss the huge 40-metre-high rock sculpture of Decebalus built into the gorge’s opposite side, the Danube’s Romanian side.

 This is the face of the last King of Dacia (87-106 AD) and is the tallest rock sculpture in Europe.
-It took 12 sculptors, 10 years to complete this incredible carving which was completed in 2004.
+It took 12 sculptors 10 years to complete this incredible carving, which was finally completed in 2004.

 Nis Skull Tower (Ćele Kula)

-A small innocuous-looking chapel sits in the middle of a park in the centre of Nis.
-A 15 feet tower, embedded with human skulls, is entombed within.
+A small, innocuous-looking chapel sits in the middle of a park in the centre of Nis.
+Within it is a 15-foot tower embedded with human skulls.

-Originally the Nis Skull Tower held 952 skulls, but over time many have perished and as of 2022, only 58 remain.
+Originally, the Nis Skull Tower held 952 skulls, but over time, many have perished, and as of 2024, only 58 remain.
 They are reminders of the brutality of the Ottoman Empire occupation in the early 19th Century.

-He then ordered the building of the tower in Nis, which consisted of 14 rows of skulls facing out from the four sides of the tower.
+He then ordered the tower building in Nis, which consisted of 14 rows of skulls facing out from the tower’s four sides.
 Sinđelić’s skull was placed at the very top.

 But what made our visit exceptional was the ceremony we accidentally interrupted.

-We hadn’t checked its opening times and on arrival at the church, saw a sign saying it was closed.
+We hadn’t checked its opening times and saw a sign saying it was closed on arrival at the church.
 We went into the park anyway to take some photos from the outside.
 On the off chance that I might be able to get a glimpse inside, I tried the door handle, fully expecting it to be locked.

 About 15 servicemen were crowded into the tiny chapel, all standing around the central skull tower.
 Almost as soon as we entered, they began singing.